-We have been working solely with law firms on their marketing strategy and execution for over seven years.
+We have been working solely with law firms on their marketing strategy and execution for nearly a decade.
 In order to consistently provide successful legal marketing services to hundreds of law firms across the country, we developed a framework.
 We call it Law Firm Marketing the GNGF Way, The GNGF Way for short.

 Our approach as a law firm marketing company is not to confuse clients by making marketing online seem like some magic hidden in a bunch of acronyms (SEO, SEM, SERP, etc.).